azuredevcollege/aidevcollege/day1/AzureMachineLearningService/challenges/challenge_03.md

 1. Open Azure Machine Learning studio and navigate to the **nyc-taxi-pipeline-example**.
 Verify that each part of your job (prep, transform, train, predict, score) completed and that you see a green checkmark.

     ![alt text](../media/how-to-github-actions-machine-learning/github-actions-machine-learning-nyc-taxi-complete.png "Screenshot of successful Machine Learning Studio run.")

-## Clean up resources

-When your resource group and repository are no longer needed, clean up the resources you deployed by deleting the resource group and your GitHub repository.

 ## Next steps
 Often, we have a simpler data set and want to figure out how we can best classify or predict certain data points - without trying out a lot of Machine Learning algorithms ourselves.
 Hence, we'll look at Automated Machine Learning in the [fourth challenge](challenge_04.md).